aditp928/Hangman-Game/README.md

 Practices the use of functions, and object orientated programming.

-Functions were inialized inside the object called superheroes.

 The onkeyup function is listening for user input in this application it is keyboard pushes.